-On March 29, 2017, the UK invoked Article 50 of Lisbon Treaty to initiate complete withdrawal from the European Union to a date yet to be determined, and therefore, the regulatory drug approval process in that country may be significantly different from the current drug regulatory policies in the European Union.
+On March 29, 2017, the UK invoked Article 50 of Lisbon Treaty to initiate complete withdrawal from the European Union which was effected on January 31, 2020, and therefore, the regulatory drug approval process in that country may be significantly different from the current drug regulatory policies in the European Union.
 We currently are considering holding our clinical trials in the UK, among other countries, and therefore this event could significantly impact our efforts to successfully bring PRP to market.
 It is not yet possible for us to determine the impact of the UK's withdrawal from the European Union, but any additional costs or delays in obtaining approvals may hinder our ability to conduct clinical trials or market PRP in the UK.